Articles

 How does Trainual compare to Confluence?

 Google Docs is a free, online word processor known for its real-time collaboration and seamless integration with the Google Workspace ecosystem.
 The platform provides universal accessibility from any device, making it a practical choice for teams needing to create and share documents quickly.
+Its zero-cost entry barrier and intuitive interface make it especially appealing for small businesses and real estate agencies looking for a simple documentation solution.

 Pricing

-Personal Use: $0 per user.
+Personal Use:$0 per user.
 Includes full Docs functionality, but lacks business features like custom email and advanced security.

-Business Standard: $13.16 SGD/user/month (approx. $9.80 USD).
-Includes 2TB storage, advanced Gemini AI features, and additional business tools.
+Business Standard:$13.16 SGD/user/month (approximate, as part of Google Workspace).
+Includes 2TB storage, advanced Gemini features, and more.

-Pros of Google docs:
+Pros of Google Docs:

-Cons of Google docs:
+Cons of Google Docs:

-How does Trainual compare to Google docs?
+How does Trainual compare to Google Docs?

 Ready to standardize your training?
 Get started with Trainual